 When I was 22, I began to study values and how they are different from each person.
 I filled out The Desire Map workbook and devoured all of Brene Brown’s books and even took an online class like Jess Lively’s Life with Intention course.
 Over the years I’ve begun to notice what mattered most to me in terms of my different relationships with others.

-If a relationship with two people is meant to be, it will be.
-If a friendship ends, it ends.
-I grow increasingly laid-back as I become older, and while friendships with others are still incredibly important to me, if they are meant to happen, I can simply allow them to happen and watch the relationship unfold with time and patience.
+While friendships with others are still deeply important to me, if they are meant to happen, I can simply allow them to happen and watch the relationship unfold with time and patience.

 I hope this personal blog post is helpful to you in approaching your relationships in any way.
 I am by no means an expert in any of this, but my hope is that, in sharing my own personal journey in growth and transformation, I can inspire others to allow what it meant for them to unfold and to be at peace with the changes that occur in our ever-evolving lives.